Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: K-trivial varieties and strong approximations

 Recall that for $X$ a compact K\"ahler variety with rational singularities, the augmented irregularity $\wt q(X)$ \cite[Definition 2.1]{CGGN} is

+If additionally $X$ has klt singularities and trivial first Chern class, then $\wt q(X) \le \dim X$; in particular, it is finite \cite[Corollary~4.2(i)]{CGGN}.

 \begin{corollary} Let $\sX\to \Delta$ be a locally trivial deformation of a $K$-trivial K\"ahler variety $X$ with canonical singularities.
 Then the augmented irregularity $\wt q(X_t)$ is constant, and one fiber is IHS (resp.
 ICY) if and only if every fiber is IHS (resp.
-ICY). \end{corollary}
+ICY). \end{corollary} \Sp{\mathrm{Sp}} \begin{proof}The first statement is immediate from the lemmas and Corollary \ref{cor hodge numbers}.